Work Experience

 Work experience placements are available to individuals who are considering a career in the arts, or in the early stages of their career, offering the opportunity to gain practical experience and invaluable insight into our working environments.
 The Royal Ballet and Opera takes its responsibilities to all staff and visitors seriously and follows best practice with regard to legal health and safety requirements.
 Appropriate Health & Safety and Child Protection controls are in place and adhered to.

-New opportunities will be added throughout the year for a range of departments.
-All open placements are based at the Royal Opera House in Covent Garden, London.
-Placements will last one or two weeks, as specified (weekdays only).
-Working hours may vary by department and will be confirmed when the placements are offered.
+New opportunities will be added throughout the year for a range of departments and locations.
+Placements last from three days to one or two weeks, as specified (weekdays only).
+Working hours may vary by department and will be confirmed shortly before placements commence.

 Costume Logistics is a crucial yet often underrepresented department in smaller theatres.
 Our team operates across two locations: Covent Garden and our storage facility in Aberdare, Wales.
 The team manages the movement and upkeep of costumes, ensuring they are ready for performances, rehearsals and revivals.